luau-lang/luau/docs/_posts/2023-02-02-luau-string-interpolation.md

 To find out more details about this feature, check out [Luau Syntax page](/syntax#string-interpolation).

-This is also the first major language feature implemented in a contribution from the open-source community!
+This is also the first major language feature implemented in a [contribution](https://github.com/Roblox/luau/pull/614) from the open-source community.
+Thanks [Kampfkarren](https://github.com/Kampfkarren)!